desmos-labs/introduction/readme.md

 After experiencing various blockchain projects, we hope to make Desmos a “validators first” project.
 We believe engaging validators are crucial to the success of Desmos, as they are not only our security guards but also our community builders.
 This is particularly important to a social network-specific chain like Desmos.
 We will design our incentivized program and fundraiser to reflect this “validators first” philosophy.

-## Background

-In mid of 2017, after nearly 8 years of partnership in running a digital agency, Kwun and Terence would like to apply blockchain technology to change social networks which are monopolized by centralized powers who abuse users’ privacy to maximize their own benefits.
-They came up with an idea of a decentralized business network to encourage people to help other to succeed by referring suitable business and career opportunities with each other.
-They then cofounded Forbole Limited in Oct 2017 to pursue this goal.

-In late 2017, while searching for the suitable technology to build this decentralized business network, they stopped at Tendermint.
-They further discovered Cosmos project and were fascinated by its vision.
-They started to use Cosmos SDK, which was still in its early stage, to build a testnet.

-They knew that they needed some validators to run the testnet.
-So they started to learn how to become a validator by participating in the testnet of Cosmos Hub and the [validators community](https://blog.cosmos.network/q-a-session-three-cosmos-validators-share-their-experience-ce6501a5d61c).

-At the same time, they also needed a blockchain explorer for Forbole’s testnet.
-They were not satisfied with the official explorer and hence they decided to build one.
-In August 2018, HackAtom 3 was announced.
-So they improved the UI design of their explorer and gave it a name to participate the competition.
-This was how [Big Dipper](http://cosmos.bigdipper.live) was born.
-It earned a prize in [HackAtom 3](https://blog.cosmos.network/hackatom3-winners-announced-95933b6e23b5).

-In Feb 2019, Forbole completed the famous [Game of Stakes](https://blog.cosmos.network/game-of-stakes-closing-ceremonies-eddb71d3b114) as a named winner in the Never Jailed category.

-Forbole is recognized through its works in Cosmos ecosystem.
-With this worldwide traction, now is the right time to resume the development of decentralized social network.
-We start with Desmos, which will be a Cosmos ecosystem chain specific for social media.
-Its first application will be a microblogging platform to be integrated to Big Dipper.
-With the working prototype of this concept, we have won a prize in [HackAtom Seoul](https://blog.cosmos.network/cosmos-hackatom-seoul-winners-d6badbd0629b) in Jul 2019.

 ## Problem Statement

 Social networks have created more problems than before.
 These include the surging number of scams and spams, fakes news, the security loopholes, the privacy breaches and the oligopolistic behaviours of a handful of social network behemoths that infringe users’ interests and harm the industry as a whole.